- 1 Purpose

-A request to investigate misconduct against a Student under Stage 3 of this policy should be submitted as soon as possible after the misconduct is alleged to have occurred or has been detected in accordance with the Student Code of Conduct Policy.
+A request to investigate misconduct against a Student under Stage 3 of this policy should be submitted as soon as possible after the misconduct is alleged to have occurred or has been detected in accordance with the Student General Conduct Policy.

-The following procedures detail the sequence of steps that a Student should follow in order to have a grievance addressed by the University, or when Appealing a Decision made in relation to a matter under this policy.
+The following procedures detail the sequence of steps that a Student should follow in order to have a grievance addressed by the University.
 While Students are free to address their grievance to any individual or body identified as having a responsibility in relation to a particular category of grievance, the University strongly encourages Students to attempt to resolve the matter in the first instance informally with the person closest to the source of the grievance.

-- The University encourages Students to seek advice on the grievance resolution process from a Harassment and Diversity Contact Officer, Student Equity Office or Student Guild Advocate when seeking to resolve a matter.
+- The University encourages Students to seek advice on the grievance resolution process from an Inclusion Officer, Student Equity Office or Student Guild Advocate when seeking to resolve a matter.

 - The University uses a three stage process of grievance resolution.
 The stages are: